ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ### envdesc

-Further description of the environment beyond hwvendor, hwmodel, hwserial, swversion; for example if there is a need to describe multiple logical partitions within the same device.
+Further description of the environment beyond vendor, hwmodel, hwserial, swversion; for example if there is a need to describe multiple logical partitions within the same device.
 Contents could be a human-readable description or other identifiers.

 ## Key Entity